-IDIA Lab Featured on WTHR News
+IDIA Lab Featured on WTHR News for Virtual Reality research

 The future of home entertainment is taking a giant step forward into the world of virtual reality.
 More devices are hitting the market that transform the way we look at the world around us, and a group of developers at Ball State is on the cutting edge.